-So AT&T decided to undertake the development of a wholly new switching system, which exploited a completely different new strategy of, operation, and used a startling new style of electromechanical switch, whose manufacture averted entirely that very labor-intensive operation inherit in the Strowger system.
-This type of switch had its contact terminals embedded in large flat panels, from which the system got its name, the panel dial system.
-It was a gigantic development effort at every level, but the result was a wondrous thing.
+So AT&T decided to undertake the development of a wholly new switching system, which exploited a completely different new strategy and operation, which used startling а electromechanical switch, whose manufacture averted entirely that very labor-intensive operation inherit in the Strowger system.
+This type of switch had its contact terminals embedded in large flat panels, from which the system got its name, the panel dial system.1 It was a gigantic development effort at every level, but the result was a wondrous thing.
 The American Institute of Electrical Engineers (AIEE, one of the forerunners of today's IEEE) declared it to be (and I must paraphrase here) "the most complex system ever devised by man."